 Academic excellence is a goal that each student should strive for while attending school.
-Students who meet the following criteria will be recognized during the fourth quarter of each school year by receiving:
+Students who meet the following criteria will be recognized.

-- 1. Learning Lamp Academic letter for maintaining a G.P.A. of 3.5 or better for each of the first 3 quarters of a school year (only one letter will be awarded to a student for his/her career at VHS.) - 2.
-Following the awarding of a letter, a medal will be awarded on an annual basis for the following GPA, which again must be earned in each of the first 3 quarters of the present school year: - A. Gold Medal-G.P.A.
-4.000 in each of the first 3 quarters of the present school year. - B. Silver Medal-G.P.A.
-3.750-3.999 for each of the first 3 quarters of the present school year. - C. Bronze Medal-G.P.A.
-3.500-3.749 in each of the first 3 quarters of the present school year.
+- 1. A Learning Lamp Academic letter will be awarded the first time a student maintains a G.P.A. of 3.5 or better for the school year (two semesters).
+Only one letter will be awarded to a student for his/her career at VHS. - 2.
+A medal will be awarded on an annual basis for each Freshman, Sophomore and Junior who earns the following GPA.
+Seniors are awarded the medal for their first semester GPA. - A. Gold Medal-G.P.A.
+4.000 for the present school year. - B. Silver Medal-G.P.A.
+3.750-3.999 for the present school year. - C. Bronze Medal-G.P.A.
+3.500-3.749 for the present school year.